Free shipping to the US on orders over $150

 We use a rubber spatula instead of an electric hand mixer to be careful not to overmix or deflate the batter.

-4) Pouring the Batter into the Cake Mold
+4) Pouring the Batter into the Cake Pan

-Pour the batter into the cake mold.
-Flatten the surface lightly with a spatula.
-Tap the cake pan onto the counter to release the air bubbles in the batter.
+Pour the batter into the cake mold and flatten the surface lightly with a spatula.
+Tap the cake pan onto the counter to release any air bubbles in the batter.

 5) Baking the Cake

-The cake is ready when the top turns golden brown and when the surface of the cake has a light elasticity when you gently touch it.
-You can also check by poking the cake with a bamboo stick.
-If it comes out clean, it’s done.
+The cake is ready when the top turns golden brown and the surface of the cake has a light elasticity when gently touched.
+You can also check by poking the cake with a bamboo stick; if it comes out clean, it’s done.

-Drop the cake on the counter to give it a “shock” so that it does not shrink.
+Drop the cake on the counter to give it a "shock" so that it does not shrink.
 Leave it for 1-2 minutes on the wire rack.
-Take the cake out of the mold and rest it until it completely cools.
+Then, take the cake out of the mold and let it rest until it completely cools.

 6) Ingredients for Decorating the Cake